percona/percona-postgresql-operator/source/minikube.rst

    After the installation, run ``minikube start`` command.
 Being executed, this command will download needed virtualized images, then initialize and run the cluster.
-After Minikube is successfully started, you can optionally run the Kubernetes dashboard, which visually represents the state of your cluster.
+After minikube is successfully started, you can optionally run the Kubernetes dashboard, which visually represents the state of your cluster.
    Executing ``minikube dashboard`` will start the dashboard and open it in your default web browser.